 I broke the half into pieces so it would melt evenly, turned the warmer on and…20 minutes later I had a pseudo-melt cup!

 At first, I wasn’t satisfied with the amount of throw, it was definitely weaker than the melt cup wax.
 You can see there was a thin spot in the pool of wax, so I broke off another piece and added it to the cup for a total amount of about 2/3rds of a votive.
 This seemed to do the trick and after about an hour of using, I’d say the throw was nearly as good as that of a store-bought melt cup.
 I’m speculating that there is more oil in the melt cup’s wax because they don’t need to burn, just melt.

 Fragrance: Magical Frosted Forest went with my woodlands theme, however, I find it underwhelming.
 It’s not as ‘piney’ as some other scents, and not as outdoorsy fresh as I like, either.
 A rather nondescript scent I was willing to experiment with and does have a freshness to it, but ends up fading into the background and losing its presence.

 Performance: On a purchased melt cup–very powerful.
 On my psuedo-melt cup, nearly as good.
 I consider this experiment a success!

-Recommendation: It’s likely Yankee Candle doesn’t recommend substituting votives or tarts for melt cups, but I say it works.
+Recommendation: It’s likely Yankee Candle doesn’t recommend substituting votives for melt cups, but I say it works.
 If you have a large, open floor plan to fill, or just really enjoy strong fragrance throws then a Scenterpiece warmer will not disappoint.

 If you already own one and wish you could have more fragrance options, this hack is a way to keep costs down using votives and maybe even mix two different scents together.
 I’ll have to give that a try another time.